Kivou-2000607/gym-formula/README.md

 # gym-formula
-Crack down the gym forumal and make predictions
+Crack down the gym formula and make predictions